Peace718/Factory-Downtime-and-Gender-Pay-Equality-Analysis/README.md

 ### Key Insight
 The analysis shows that most job roles fall into the Fair category, indicating reasonable pay balance.
 However, several roles fall into Unfair and Highly Discriminative categories, highlighting areas where compensation policies may require further review.

+### Business Recommendation
+Based on the equality analysis, the organization should review compensation policies for roles classified as Unfair or Highly Discriminative.
+Conducting periodic gender pay audits, implementing transparent salary structures, and analyzing compensation across departments can help ensure fair pay practices and strengthen organizational trust.

 ## Tools and Technologies
 - Tableau